fullstackfx/quick-tab-reorder/README.md

 ## How it works (high‑level)
 - A background service worker listens for a command.
-- When triggered, it finds the active tab in the focused window and moves it to index 0 via the Tabs API.
-Chrome/Edge enforce pinned/unpinned ordering; the extension respects that.
+- When triggered, it finds the active tab in the focused window and moves it to the requested position (1–4) within its group using the Tabs API:
+  - If the active tab is pinned, it moves to that position among pinned tabs.
+  - If unpinned, it moves to that position among unpinned tabs (right after all pinned tabs).
+  - Positions are clamped to available tabs to avoid errors.

 See `SPEC.md` for detailed behavior and manifest/logic design.